Sloppy Joes are a great, quick dinner for Back to School time. Get these on the table in under 30 minutes

 Ready for back to school?
-Tomorrow is my grandson, A’s, first day back.
+Tomorrow is our grandson, A’s, first day back.
 He and his sister, Mag, spent about ten days with me and BeeBop a couple of weeks ago and we had a huge, great time!
 We went to the Georgia Aquarium, Stone Mountain, swimming, ball games…we packed a lot into those days.

 A, Mag and Mommy went to school orientation this morning and L said he was very excited.
 His school is doing something really unique.
 His entire class, along with their teacher, is moving together from third to fourth grade.
 It’s going to be so neat that they all already know each other and won’t have to spend those first few weeks figuring out how to best work together.
 Plus, A really, really likes his teacher.
 I hope they all move to fifth grade together, too!